 In addition, as a "foreign private issuer," we are permitted to follow certain home country corporate governance practices instead of those otherwise required under the listing rules of the Nasdaq for domestic U.S. issuers.
-For instance, we follow home country practice in Israel with regard to, independence requirements for our board of directors, director nomination procedures, and compensation committee matters.
+For instance, we follow home country practice in Israel instead of the listing rules of the Nasdaq requiring that a majority of a listed company's board of directors be comprised of independent directors within a specified period after listing.
 In addition, we will follow our home country law instead of the listing rules of the Nasdaq that require that we obtain shareholder approval for certain dilutive events, such as the establishment or amendment of certain equity based compensation plans, an issuance that will result in a change of control of our company, certain transactions other than a public offering involving issuances of a 20% or greater interest in the company, and certain acquisitions of the stock or assets of another company.
 We may in the future elect to follow home country corporate governance practices in Israel with regard to other matters.
 Following our home country corporate governance practices as opposed to the requirements that would otherwise apply to a U.S. company listed on the Nasdaq may provide less protection to investors than what would otherwise be accorded to investors under the listing rules of the Nasdaq applicable to domestic U.S. issuers.